RogA569/WebGL_Spring_2022/README.md

 # WebGL_Spring_2022
-IDM WebGL class (Special Topics in Digital Media)
+This is the repo for my IDM WebGL class (Special Topics in Digital Media);